 In the past, there have been several studies that research the topic of integrating science across the curriculum.
 One that is most familiar to science educators, as well as other educators, is Project 2061, which is known to be the biggest science reform movement of all time.
 It was created in 1985 to help all Americans become science literate, which included math and technology, since our world was changing quickly into a more technological, science-savvy environment.
 This project stated that it wasn’t asking teachers to teach more content, but to teach the essentials more effectively (Project 2061, 2).
 By integrating science, math, and technology into other subjects like reading and social studies, teachers are providing students with several opportunities to explore that will ultimately lead to science-literate individuals.

 Teachers often find that science is often pushed out of the daily schedule due to state-mandated blocks of time for literacy and math.
 In the study stated in the introduction, teachers complained that there was a lack of time to teach science and other teachers said that they teach less than 2 hours of science per week.
 I know that teachers in my school “skip” science some days because we are required in the school district to have 30 minutes of reading intervention and 30 minutes of math intervention, 90 minutes of uninterrupted literacy, 60 minutes of math, and the rest of the day is lunch, recess, specials (library, art, music, and PE), and a 30 minute block of computer lab twice a week.
 On top of that schedule, our school has recently implemented a new handwriting program, which calls for an additional 15-20 minutes per day, and somewhere in the mix is supposed to be a separate 30 minutes of science!
-I understand the pressure of allocating time for subjects, but science does not have to be “separated” from other subjects-but integrated!
+I understand the pressure of allocating time for subjects, but science does not have to be “separated” from other subjects-but integrated.

 Effectiveness of Integration in Classrooms